 A rooftop bar and restaurant in El Poblado.
 Alambique can be hard to find as it’s above an art gallery.
 Look for blue double doors and go up the stairs.
 The first level is the art gallery.
 You’ll have to walk through the gallery and up another flight of stairs to get to Alambique.

 The ambiance in Alambique is beautiful.
-There’s greenery everywhere, wooden interior, dimmed lights and a clutter of ornaments.
+There’s greenery everywhere, a wooden interior, dimmed lights, and a cluster of ornaments.
 Even the women’s bathroom has a beautiful aura.
 It almost felt like someone’s vintage living room instead of a typical rooftop bar.
-Speaking of rooftop bar, if you’re expecting to get a stunning view of Medellin, think again.
+Speaking of rooftop bars, if you’re expecting to get a stunning view of Medellin, think again.
 You do, however, get a nice view of the streets below and a little mountain view.

 A rooftop bar at the Charlee Hotel.
 Envy rooftop definitely has great views of Medellin.
 I was able to watch the sunset, which was stunning.
 The vibe was very chill and the music was good.

 When you exit the elevator to the rooftop bar, the first you’ll notice is the aquarium-style pool.
 Yes, there’s an aquarium-style pool in the middle of the rooftop bar.
 There are lounge chairs/couches, and different high-top tables/chairs throughout.
-I didn’t order food, but did have drinks, which were delicious.
+I didn’t order food but did have delicious drinks.

 Since it’s on top of a 5-star hotel, you can expect drinks and food to be pricey.